GermantownCodes/our-members/README.md

 ### 2. Open a CLI tool
 Open your preferred Command Line Interface tool.
-This could be PowerShell, Cmder, etc. on Windows.
+This could be Git Bash, Cmder, etc. on Windows.
 Terminal, iTerm2, etc. on OSX.
 Gnome, Terminator, Konsole, etc. on Linux.

 ### 3. Select a directory